I posted something in the Fully Booked Coach Facebook group this week that created a certain amount of disagreement with a few people.

 There are no doubt thousands of stories where people really focussed on one goal or desire that then came to fruition.

-Who on earth doesn’t like the idea that if they are passionate and focussed enough about something that it will happen?
+Who on earth doesn’t like the idea that if they are passionate and focused enough about something that it will happen?

 However, there are millions of stories of people who did likewise and nothing happened, we just never get to hear about them unless they involve family or friends.